Dragon-Claw-Studios/Dragon-Claw-Persistent/CHANGED-CONFIGS.md

 Default config files related to the visual representation of the modpack main menu and similar modpack-specific features is not documented here, as they do not impact game or server performance/gameplay etc..

+NB: Pay attention to the distinction between "defaultoptions" and "defaultconfigs":

+- defaultoptions: Refers to the folder located at \config\defaultoptions - and contains various configs that have been altered, and will only replace the default configs provided by mods, as long as there is no config file to be found.
+- defaultconfigs: Refers to the folder defaultconfigs located alongisde the "mods" and "config" folder - and contains world-specific config files, which are applied into the saves/"worldname"/serverconfig/ folder.
+The defaultconfigs will not override any files that are already present, so if this modpack is updated, make sure to consider overwriting them manually.

 <div align="center">

 # Options